By Nancy Armitage

 6. Willard Vincent Huntington B. 1856 M. Marie Ream (Lived in San Francisco) D. 1920’s died by a cable car in San Francisco, CA

 In the early 1900’s, Caroline “Carrie” Huntington Holladay & HEH’s mother, Mrs. Solon Huntington “Harriet” would visited H. E. Huntington often in Los Angeles.
-They would take a train south & HEH would put them up at the LA train station and deliver them to Hotel Van Nuys in downtown Los Angeles.
+They often would take a train south & HEH would pick them up at the LA train station; deliver them to their Hotel Van Nuys in downtown Los Angeles.
 On Sundays, they would travel from Hotel Van Nuys to the San Marino Ranch to see the progress.
-Mr. Huntington paid for everything, their lodging, meals, etc. Document: HEH Coll.
+Mr. Huntington was so generous he paid for everything, their lodging, train tickets, limousines,meals, etc. Document: HEH Coll.
 Family Tree given to me by Dan Lewis (Curator of HEH Collection papers & archives); HEH Coll.
 HEH 38/6 (Huntington Mansion Inventory) Huntington Library ,San Marino,CA; HEH Coll MS 10968 (Burke Journals) who was HEH’s brother-in-law

 H. E. “Edwards” Huntington marries 1st wife: